kurttomlinson/dhtbay/README.md

 #### Install dependencies

 ```
-cd ~/dhtbay/
+cd /home/dht/dhtbay
-npm install
+sudo npm install
 ```

-Replace ~/dhtbay/ with the path to where you cloned this repository.
+Replace /home/dht/ with the path to where you cloned this repository.

 #### Update database information